miyako/4d-tips-meta-expression/README.md

 ## The Listbox

-for simplicity, the listbox has a single column whose `dataSource` is `This.value`.
+for simplicity, the listbox has a single column whose `dataSource` is `This.value` to display a [collection of scalar values](https://developer.4d.com/docs/FormObjects/listboxOverview#collection-or-entity-selection-list-boxes).